 THE ENTRY PROCEDURE

 Wetherby Senior School is an academically selective school.
-Selection is based upon academic merit which is assessed through an entry examination, references from the candidate’s previous school and observations during the Assessment Day.
-Our selection process is designed to identify pupils who are able to benefit from our balanced and well rounded education and to make a positive contribution towards the life of the school.
+Our usual points of entry are at 11+, 13+ or 16+.
+Selection is based upon academic merit which is assessed through an entry examination, references from the candidate’s previous school and interview.
+Our selection process is designed to identify pupils who are able to benefit from our balanced and well-rounded education and to make a positive contribution towards the life of the school.

 We may also have occasional places at other ages.
 Please contact the School for details.

-The dates for the assessment process for the current year are published on our web site and all registered parents are informed by letter at the start of the autumn term.
+The key dates for the entry process for the current year are published on our web site and all registered parents are informed by letter at the start of the Autumn Term.
 We will usually offer places to candidates from our waiting list after the closing date for acceptances.

 FLUENCY IN ENGLISH

-In order to cope with the brisk academic pace and social demands of Wetherby Senior School, pupils must be fluent English speakers.
-Normally pupils should have been educated in the English medium for at least 3 years before coming to the school.
-Tuition in English as an Additional Language (EAL) can be arranged (at additional cost) in the first instance to get any pupils up to the required standard.
+In order to fully access the curriculum and to play a full part in the life of Wetherby Senior School, prospective pupils must have a good level of written and spoken English, or demonstrate the aptitude to acquire it quickly.
+Normally pupils should have been educated in the English medium for at least 3 years before coming to the school; tuition in English as an Additional Language (EAL) can be arranged (at additional cost) to support boys that require it.